tamalCodes/tamalCodes/README.md

 <h1 align="center">Hi 👋, I'm Tamal Das</h1>
-<h3 align="center">A passionate Web developer from India, doing open source and connecting communities !! </h3>
+<h3 align="center">A passionate Web developer from India, contributing to open source and connecting communities !! </h3>

 **I am a sophomore, pursuing Btech in Computer science and engineering.
 I make elegantly professional 🌍 web apps and also design user experiences 🎨.
 You can find my resume [here](https://hello-tamal.netlify.app/).
 I'm working on web development projects , mentoring students on Open Source events , and hustling to be better everyday.**